Ayush-090/AyuNetra/README.md

 ## License

-This project is created for educational purposes. developer raghavendra singh , Ayush bhradwaj , rishikesh singh
+This project is created for educational purposes. developer raghavendra singh , Ayush bhardwaj , rishikesh singh